-Copy the word ------------- ----- ------
+Copy the word ------ ----- ------

 amendment AMENDMENT 20

 a .023)

 am January 23, 1933) 1.
-The terms of the President at an at noon on the 20th day of the at noon on the 20th day of the Representatives and Representatives are sin which such that the president at
+The terms of the President as noon on the 20th day of Representatives.

-ame end at conators and re in which sta
+ame and at constors and re in which sa

-amen of Januaricle shall then our
+amen of Januaricle hall then our

-amend their successors state their successors state assection 2.
-The Congress shall assection 2.
-The Congress shall assection and such meeting shall assect as a
+amend their successors sind their successors sind ection 2.
+The Congress shall ass ection 2.
+The Congress shall ass every year, and such meeting shall every year, and such meeting shall

-amendm very year, and
+amendm - ory J

 amendme The 20th Amendment to the Constitution.

 amendmen

 amendment

 Copy the Civics Test question and answer.

-What is an amendment ?
-A change to th ne Constitution.
+What is an amendment?
+A change to the Constitution.

-W is an amend ?
-A change the Constitution.
+W is an amend?
+A change ge the Constitution.

-an ?
+an?
 A ch the Con